Frequently Asked Questions

 – it is not your story to tell.

-– Let the survivor decide who they tell about the assault.
+– Let them decide who they tell about their experience.

 Note: If the survivor is a minor there is a responsibility to report the abuse.